karstenw/geosLib/README.md

 This is very buggy & slow (ca. 1.5 s per document) but it works most of the time and was a nice trip to the past.

+# Update

+The essential bug that made me output bw and color versions has been found: the entry for white in the color look up table was wrong.
+White was nearly black.

 # Requisites
 + [pillow](https://github.com/python-pillow/Pillow)